 To get back to your internal drive as the startup volume, you can open the Startup Disk preference pane while macOS is running on the external drive and select the internal drive.
 Then click Restart.

-You’ll have to unmount the external drive after the restart is complete, and some people have reported that Big Sur says one of its partitions remains in use.
-(Catalina and Big Sur invisibly divide a macOS into a volume containing system files and a volume with your user data; the data volume may not unmount correctly.)
-You might prefer to shut down at that point, unplug the external drive, and start up again.
+You’ll have to unmount the external drive after the restart is complete, and some people have reported that macOS says one of its partitions remains in use.
+(Big Sur and later versions of macOS invisibly divide a macOS into a volume containing system files and a volume with your user data; the data volume may not unmount correctly.)
+You might prefer to shut down at that point, unplug the external drive, start up again, and plug it in.

-Here’s how you change the startup drive from recovery mode with an M1 Mac:
+Here’s how you change the startup drive from recovery mode with an M1 or M2 Mac:

 When you see your Mac has powered down, hold down the power button until you see a prompt that says “Loading startup options.”